sui-foundation/sui-move-intro-course/unit-four/lessons/4_marketplace_contract.md

 ## Purchasing and Payments

-Buying an item is similar to delisting, but with additional logic for handling payments.
+Buying an item is similar to delisting but with additional logic for handling payments.

 ```rust
     /// Internal function to purchase an item using a known Listing.
 Payment is done in Coin<C>.